Old DAT Scoring to New DAT Scoring: Explanation, Conversion, and DAT Percentiles (2025)

 Part 4: Old DAT to new DAT score conversion tables

-Here, you’ll find conversion tables for old DAT scores to new DAT scores.
-We’ve listed score conversions based on their respective tests for ease of comparison.
+Here, you’ll find conversion tables for old and new DAT scores.
+We’ve listed score conversions based on their respective tests for easy comparison.
 This means conversions for the science subtests are in one table, with the other major sections, such as Perceptual Ability and Quantitative Reasoning listed in separate tables.

 ----